 Down vs. Synthetic Insulation

-In general, down insulation fares much better than synthetic insulation, due to more compressibility and warmth-to-weight.
-Down also has much more longevity than synthetic, but also tends to be much more expensive.
+In general, down fiber fares much better than synthetics, due to more compressibility and warmth-to-weight.
+Down also has much more longevity than synthetic fill, but also tends to be much more expensive.
 Consider the trade-off between price and performance before making your decision.
 Keep in mind that high quality insulation is less likely to create cold spots in your sleeping bag.

 Quilt vs. Mummy Bags

-Down quilts work very well with warmth-to-weight ratio, outperforming mummy for conditions above 32 degrees Fahrenheit, by not having as much material and insulation beneath you, instead, allowing you to rest on the pad itself.
+Down quilts work very well with warmth-to-weight ratio, outperforming mummy bags for conditions above 32 F degrees, by not having as much material and insulation beneath you, instead, allowing you to rest on the sleeping pad itself.
 Mummy bags fare well for anything closer to freezing temperatures and also tend to not be as drafty as rectangular shape bags or quilts.

 Compatibility to Owner

-Typically, you’ll want to store your bag either hung up or spread out somewhere dry, ironically not in its storage sack.
+Typically, you’ll want to store your sleeping bag either hung up or spread out somewhere dry, ironically not in its storage sack.
 Compressing it can wear away at the insulation, reducing its longevity and warming capabilities.

-Have this in mind to maintain quality and keep your purchase in good condition for a long time.
+Have this in mind to maintain the high quality and keep your purchase in good condition for a long time.